 In the post Scoring Serving and Passing Effectiveness I outlined the commonly used 0-3 serve reception rating system.
 In the post Considerations in serve reception ratings I shared some alternative views from another blogger more based on FIVB-style ratings.
 Here I want to extend the discussion based on something another blogger – Jim Dietz – wrote on the subject.

 In standard use you would average out a player’s passes based on their various ratings to get final value somewhere between 0 and 3.
-The problem that system has long had is that it can provide a really misleading picture of a player’s performance.
+The problem that system has is that it can provide a really misleading picture of a player’s performance.
 For example, a player who passes ten 2-passes will have the same average (2.0) as a player who passes five 1s and five 3s.
 But are those equal averages really indicative of equal quality.
 Jim makes the reasonable point that they are not.

 In place of the 0-3 system, Jim offers a different solution.
 He suggests one based on the probability of getting a kill from a given quality of pass.
 His suggested figures come from some data he received from multiple sources.
 I’ll leave you to examine them for yourself.